ravendb/ravendb-python-embedded/README.md

 ### Persistent data

-Set `data_directory` to a stable path when data should survive process restarts.
+The default `./RavenDB` directory survives process restarts.
+Set `data_directory` explicitly when the application can run from different working directories or when several embedded servers run in one process.
 Use a temporary directory for disposable tests.

+Older package versions defaulted to a directory inside the installed Python package.
+Applications that need to reuse data created there should point `data_directory` at that existing location explicitly before upgrading their storage layout.

 Runnable walkthrough: [Lab 05 — persistent data](labs/05-embedded-persistent.md).